pyeventsourcing/esdbclient/README.md

     $ docker run -d --name my-eventstoredb -it -p 2113:2113 -p 1113:1113 eventstore/eventstore:21.10.2-buster-slim --insecure

+Please note, this will start the server without SSL/TLS enabled, allowing only "insecure" connections.
+The current version of this Python client package does not support SSL/TLS connections.
+A later version of this library will support "secure" connections.

 ### Construct client

 The class `EsdbClient` can be constructed with a `uri` that indicates the hostname